kamaldeen91/qsp-modeling-with-python/README.md

 # qsp-modeling-with-python (pqsp) by Kamaldeen

-pQSP is a quantitative systems biology and pharmacology modeling toolbox for Python.
-It provides and facilitate simulation and analyzing ODE models of drug pharmacological systems.
+pqsp ia aPython object oriented programming software used for simulating and analyzing models of quantitative systems biology and pharmacology.
+It facilitates the simulation and visualization of ODE models for QSP.
 The toolbox is developed in the Jaline lab at Northwestern University.

 ## Installation
 To install the pqsp package, either clone this repository and run **pip install -e /path/to/script/folder in the command line** Allowing users to run code in different folder and using preferred IDE. :+1:

 ## Getting started
 pqsp can be used to simulate a compartment model for QSP for single dose; multiple dose; and multiple dose with delay and with varying bioavailability.
 In the preferred IDE, use the following command lines to import required functions and pacakages: